 These are the most common causes of this kind of problem, but far from every possible reason.
 Here is a much more detailed list of the most common causes of why your car is losing power while accelerating.

 1. Clogged Fuel Filter (Both Diesel & Gas)

 A fuel filter has the responsibility of filtering the fuel before it goes into the engine and combustion chamber.
-If the fuel filter gets clogged and the fuel does not reach the engine chamber in the right quantity then the engine will not be able to perform at its optimum level.
+If the fuel filter gets clogged and the fuel does not reach the engine chamber in the right quantity, the engine will not perform at its optimum level.

-As soon as the throttle opens air is sucked in and it passes through the dedicated air filter which cleanses the air of dust and other harmful particles.
-The air filter goes bad after a few thousand miles so it is best if you get it changed every time you go for an oil change.
+As soon as the throttle opens, the air is sucked in, and it passes through the dedicated air filter, which cleanses the air of dust and other harmful particles.
+The air filter goes bad after a few thousand miles, so it is best if you get it changed every time you go for an oil change.

 4. MAF Sensor Malfunction

 The Mass Airflow Sensor (MAF) measures the amount of air the car needs to accelerate.
 Once it gets that measurement, it sends this information to the ECU, which notifies the throttle to open accordingly.